hanhanhan-kim/vidtools/README.md

 - `m_corners` (integer): Number of internal corners along the rows of the checkerboard.

 - `n_corners` (integer): Number of internal corners along the columns of the checkerboard.
 - `target` (string):  Path to the target video or directory of target videos to undistort.
 Videos must be `.mp4`.
 If a path to a directory of target videos is specified, the command will _not_ undistort videos with the substrings "checkerboard" or "undistorted".
 In other words, it won't undistort the (distorted) video of labeled checkerboards, and videos that have already been undistorted.
+Is recursive, if a path to a directory is specified.
 - `do_debug` (boolean): If true, will show a live feed of the labeled checkerboards, and will save a directory of the labeled checkerboards as `.jpg`s.
 - `keep_dims` (boolean): If true, will not crop the dead pixels out of the undistorted video outputs. **_Must be true if the output video is to be used as the `undistorted_board` argument in the `pxls_to_mm` command_**.
 Otherwise, makes more sense to set this argument to false.